 Is it just me or are booty-selfies or “belfies” taking over Instagram?
 Have you ever tried to take your own belfie and ended up taking the worst picture ever?
-Are you frustrated by having a flat or saggy butt?
+Are you frustrated by having a flat or saggy butt or a bloated look?

 Or do you experience back, knee, or foot pain?
 If you do, the culprit may be weak or undeveloped glutes.